-Direct emissions associated with the Project are anticipated to exceed 100,000 t CO_2 -e for all years with the exception of the first year of operation (2023).
+Direct emissions associated with the Project are anticipated to exceed 100,000 t CO2-e for all years with the exception of the first year of operation and decommissioning / final rehabilitation.
 As a result, the Project will be subject to the requirements of the Safeguard Mechanism.